RevillWeb/rebel-repeater/README.md

 Template
 --------

-You create the template which is to be repeated within the `rbl-repeater` element itself and make use of the ES2015 template string variables `${}` to pull out object properties.
+You create the template which is to be repeated within the `rebel-repeater` element itself and make use of the ES2015 template string variables `${}` to pull out object properties.
 For example if you had populated the content attribute with an array of objects which look like this:

 ```
 {